aj-developer2020/certified_out/README.md

 #### Users

-* Only an administrator, can create a User
+* Only an administrator can create a user

-* A student can edit, his profile, but cannot change his role.
+* A student can edit his profile, but cannot change his role.

 #### Class

-* Only an admininistrator can create a Class
+* Only an admininistrator can create a class

 * Instructors and administrators can edit the class.
 They can also add and remove students.